 If I attend a service in-person, what can I expect?

-Although it looks a little different now during the pandemic, it’s our goal to create a welcoming, authentic environment where you can connect with God and connect with people.
-In accordance with the recommendations of the CDC and VA, we require masks to be worn at all times when inside our buildings (if you prefer not to wear a mask, there is a separate room with a big screen TV where you can watch our LiveStream).
-We also strongly encourage you to be as diligent as possible to social distance.
+It’s our goal to create a welcoming, authentic environment where you can connect with God and connect with people.
+In accordance with the recommendations of the CDC and the state of VA, we encourage (but do not require) masks to be worn at all times when inside our buildings.
+We also encourage you to wash your hands and use sanitizer.
 A general rule of thumb, is if you aren’t feeling well, have a fever, have traveled outside of the country recently, or have come in contact with someone with COVID-19, please stay home and worship with us online.

 Regardless of safety protocols, the time we spend together as a community is exciting and energetic, meaningful and deliberate, often humorous, and always relevant.
-Those attending will attest that church feels a little different than it used to, but that authentic community and worship are still happening, pandemic or not!
+Those attending will attest that church feels a little different than it used to, but that authentic community and worship are still happening!

 If I attend a service online, what can I expect?